 Fifth Generation Networks (5G), the Internet of Things (IoT), and Edge Computing are essential infrastructure enablers for a range of new business and technology developments.
 They are together termed as Industry 4.0 that covers areas like autonomous vehicles, smart city grids, e-health, automated factories, mobile content streaming, and data analytics.
 This marks a significant step on the journey to genuine digital transformation.

 Digitization and cheap storage have led to a myriad of data - both structured and unstructured - which we call Big Data.
 This, along with advances in Machine Learning and Deep Learning, has enabled us in two primary ways.
 One is to be able to understand the complex interrelationship of data, thus helping in deriving hidden patterns in data.
 It enables us to make better business decisions through predictive and prescriptive analytics.
 The second is to automate processes and bring in intelligence into digital things.
 With faster data management and computing technologies available, it has also become imperative to come up with intelligence based on data and information that is real-time or near real-time.
 The use of analytics to come up with cognitive (human-like) and intelligent interactions in a B2C scenario is becoming more prevalent.
 This helps in better personalization and reduces operations costs for businesses.
-Other than customer-generated data which includes open data sources, and the dark internet, sensors, chips, machines, and other digital devices generate time series/stamped data which also interacts with each other for various outcomes.
-IoT analytics deals with this stream of analytics primarily.
+Other than customer-generated data which include open data sources, and the dark internet, sensors, chips, machines, and other digital devices generate time series/stamped data which also interact with each other for various outcomes.

 We are interested in students developing solutions in each of the areas mentioned such as: